carbon-language/carbon-lang/docs/design/generics/terminology.md

 <!-- tocstop -->

-## Parameterized language constructs
+## Generic means compile-time parameterized

-Generally speaking, when we talk about generics, either checked or template, we are talking about generalizing some language construct by adding a parameter to it.
+Generally speaking, when we talk about _generics_, either checked or template, we are talking about generalizing some language construct by adding a compile-time parameter, called a _generic parameter_, to it.
 Language constructs here primarily would include functions and types, but we may want to support parameterizing other language constructs like [interfaces](#interface-type-parameters-and-associated-types).

 This parameter broadens the scope of the language construct on an axis defined